f18-os/producer-consumer-lab-alira33/README.md

 # Producer Consumer Lab

-For this lab you will implement a trivial producer-consumer system using python threads where all coordination is managed by counting and binary semaphores for a system of two producers and two consumers.
+This lab will implement a trivial producer-consumer system using python threads where all coordination is managed by counting and binary semaphores for a system of two producers and two consumers.
 The producers and consumers will form a simple rendering pipeline using multiple threads.
 One